lavinigam-gcp/build-with-adk/retail-ai-location-strategy/blog/05-code-execution.md

     return None
 ```

-### Why Extract the Code?

-Having `gap_analysis_code` in state is useful for:
-- Debugging: See exactly what was executed
-- Reproducibility: Re-run the same analysis
-- Transparency: Show users the methodology

-### Helper Functions
+Having `gap_analysis_code` in state serves multiple purposes.
+During development, you can see exactly what was executed when debugging unexpected results.
+For production systems, you can log the code for audit trails.
+And if you want to show users the methodology, the extracted code provides complete transparency into how scores were calculated.

+### The Extraction Helpers

+The extraction process tries two approaches.
+First, it looks for Python code blocks in the markdown output:

 ```python
 def _extract_python_code_from_content(content: str) -> str: